ikt32/GTAVHandlingInfo/README.md

 ### 2.4

 * Add `strAdvancedFlags` `_AF_HAS_SPECIAL_PERFORMANCE_MODS` from The Contract and add advanced flag research notes to `_AF_UNKNOWN_FLAG_1`, `_AF_UNKNOWN_FLAG_4`, `_AF_UNKNOWN_FLAG_11` by [Wildbrick142](https://github.com/Wildbrick142)

+## `notes.json`

+Describes the handling parameters and their effects.

+`description` is one string.
+This describes what the parameter is, and applicable units.
+May be an empty string, no additional description is shown.

+`extra` is an array of strings.
+This describes how the parameter works:

+* Top: Formula, if applicable.
+* Next: Value range/examples.
+* Bottom: Advice for choosing a decent value.

+`extra` may be omitted, no extra information panel is shown in that case.

+### 1.0

+* Initial version, with help from Eddlm.